keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 ## Frequently Asked Questions (FAQs)

-### What is TDD?
+### How does the “Red-Green-Refactor” cycle work in TDD?

-**Test-Driven Development (TDD)** is a software development methodology where tests are written before the code itself.
-Developers write a test for a new function or feature, then produce the minimum code necessary to pass the test, and finally refactor the code while keeping the test passing.
+The Red-Green-Refactor cycle starts by writing a failing test (Red), then writing just enough code to make the test pass (Green), and finally refactoring the code to improve structure and maintainability while keeping all tests passing.

-### What is BDD?
+### How is Gherkin syntax used in BDD?

-**Behavior-Driven Development (BDD)** is an extension of TDD that emphasizes collaboration among developers, testers, and business stakeholders.
-BDD tests are written in natural language and focus on the expected behavior of the application from the user's perspective.
+Gherkin syntax is used in BDD to describe system behavior in a clear, structured format using Given–When–Then statements.
+This allows both technical and non-technical stakeholders to understand and collaborate on application behavior.

 ### How do TDD and BDD differ in their approach?